TriplyDB/Documentation/blog/2022-04-new-features/index.md

 ## SPARQL IDE additions and improvements

 We constantly want to help people retrieve more and more knowledge out of their datasets.
 To this end we have the extensive [Yasgui editor](https://triply.cc/docs/yasgui).
 With this editor you can easily query and visualize your results in different ways: a map for geodata, a pivot table for statistical data, or a timeline for historic data.
 Recently, we added two new visualization formats: network view and markup view.
-We are also committed to improving the existing plugins.
-For example, IRI prefixes are now handled better in the charts and pivot tables and we have added a toggle for the table view, with which you can switch between technical view and simple view of the data.
+We are also committed to improving the existing views.
+For example, IRI prefixes are now handled better in the charts and pivot tables and we have added a toggle for the table view, with which you can switch between a technical view and a simple view of the data.

 ### NEW: SPARQL Network View